-The Republic of Korea ranks 13th in FDI inflows to India, investing $ 3.1 bn during 2000-18.
-Metallurgy, automobile, electronics, prime movers, machine tools, hospital and diagnostic centers are the sectors that attracted maximum FDI.
+The Republic of Korea is the 13th largest FDI investor in India, investing $ 3.27 bn during 2000-2018.
+Metallurgy, automobile, electronics, prime movers, machine tools, hospital and diagnostic centers are the top sectors which attracted the investment.

-Korea and India signed the CEPA Free Trade Agreement in August 2009, which became operational from 1st January 2010.
-In addition, the Indian Chamber of Commerce in Korea was established in January 2010 to support Korean companies interested in doing business in India.
+Republic of Korea and India signed the CEPA Free Trade Agreement in 2009, which became operational from 1st January 2010.
+In addition, the Indian Chamber of Commerce in Korea was established in 2010 to support Korean companies interested in doing business in India.

-Sarang, the annual festival of India in Korea was initiated in 2015 to showcase diverse Indian culture and art forms in various parts of Korea.
+Sarang, the annual festival of India in Korea was initiated in 2015 to showcase diverse Indian culture and art forms in various parts of the Republic of Korea.

 Super Mega Food and Herbal Park Project [Yamuna Expressway]